La-Silla-Vacia/tarjetones_2018/README.md

 <!-- END OF OUR INTERACTIE -->
 ```

 You can remove the filters if you want, or add more columns.
 Make sure to 'camelcase' the column title from the spreadsheet.

 Optional is the `only` key.
 There you can say for example, only rows where the value is 'Mujer'.
+You can also provide an array with multiple values, for example `['Hombre', 'Mujer']`.
 If you pass the only key, then the filter will also be hidden.